Regularized Step Directions in Nonlinear Conjugate Gradient Methods: Introduction

 where $x \in \mathbb{R}^n$ and $f: \mathbb{R}^n \rightarrow \mathbb{R}$.
 We assume that $f:\mathbb{R}^n \rightarrow \mathbb{R}$ is smooth and its Hessian is Lipschitz continuous on at least the set $\{x \in \mathbb{R}^n: f(x) \le f(x_0)\}$.
 There are a number of different methods for solving \eqref{UnconsNLP} that are usually classified by the amount of derivative information used.
 For instances where function, gradient, or Hessian evaluations may be unavailable or expensive to evaluate, store, or manipulate, the choice of algorithm may be dictated by what is computationally tractable.
 Whenever all quantities are readily available, the comparative performance is generally one where there is a trade-off between the number of iterations and the amount of work done per iteration.

 In this paper, we focus on conjugate gradient minimization methods (CGM), which are first-order methods for solving \eqref{UnconsNLP}.
 These methods are also referred to as {\em nonlinear conjugate gradient methods} in literature to differentiate them from the classical conjugate gradient methods that were outlined in \cite{hestenes1952methods} to solve a linear system of equations.
-In the context of machine learning, CGM has been successfully used to solve pattern recognition problems (\cite{adeli2000adaptive,orozco2003detecting,khadse2016conjugate,khadse2016electromagnetic}) and in other predictive and classification applications (\cite{saini2002artificial,sozen2004use,ccinar2009early,azar2013fast,li2016new,selvamuthu2019indian}).

 It is designed to improve on using only the gradient direction by adding a momentum term: while solving \eqref{UnconsNLP}, CGM generates a sequence of iterates $\{x_k\}$ such that